nrchamb/QBDTestTool-Verosa/README.md

 If you don't have any test data yet, you can create customers from scratch, but it's faster to load what's already there.

-### Creating Test Invoices
+### Creating Test Transactions

+The tool supports three transaction types: **Invoices**, **Sales Receipts**, and **Statement Charges**.

-1. **Create Data tab** → **Invoice subtab**
+1. **Create Data tab** → Select transaction type subtab (Invoice, Sales Receipt, or Statement Charge)
 2. Select a customer (or create one first in the Customer subtab)
-3. Configure how many invoices you want and the line item totals
+3. Configure:
+   - Number of transactions to create
+   - Line items (for invoices/sales receipts)
+   - Amount range
+   - Date range
+   - Terms and class (for invoices)
-4. Click **Create Invoice**
+4. Click **Create Batch**

-The tool generates invoices with randomized line items using your actual QuickBooks items.
-Each invoice gets a unique ref number so you can track it later.
+The tool generates transactions with randomized data using your actual QuickBooks items, terms, and classes.
+Each transaction gets a unique ref number for tracking.

+**Statement Charges** are simpler - they create a single charge on the customer's statement without line items.

 ### Monitoring Changes

-Once you have some test invoices, you can monitor them to see when your integration changes their state:
+Once you have created transactions, you can monitor them to see when your integration changes their state:

 1. **Monitor Transactions tab**
 2. Set a check interval (how often to poll QuickBooks, in seconds)
 3. Click **Start Monitoring**

-The tool will periodically query QuickBooks for your invoices and detect when they change from Open to Closed (or vice versa).
+The tool will periodically query QuickBooks for all your transactions (invoices, sales receipts, statement charges) and detect when they change from Open to Closed (or vice versa).
+All transaction types appear in the same monitoring table.

 ### Verification

-When an invoice closes, the tool automatically checks if:
+When a transaction status changes (e.g., invoice closes after payment), the tool automatically verifies:
-- A payment record exists
+- Payment records exist and amounts are correct
-- The deposit account is set correctly
+- Deposit account matches expected account
-- The payment amount <= the sale.
+- Payment amount is appropriate (full payment, partial payment, or overpayment)
+- Transaction and payment memos are updated correctly

-Results show up in the **Verification Results tab**.
-Red = something's wrong, Green = looks good.
+Results show up in the **Verification Results tab**:
+- **PASS** (green): Everything looks correct
+- **WARN** (yellow): Minor issues or incomplete data
+- **FAIL** (red): Critical problems detected

+The verification system works for invoices, sales receipts, and statement charges.

+### Session Persistence

+Sessions are automatically saved after creating transactions, allowing you to:
+- Close the app and resume monitoring later
+- Load previous sessions with **File → Load Session**
+- Manually save with **File → Save Session**

+Session files are stored in `sessions/` directory as JSON and include all created transactions and their current state.

+### Logging Levels

+Each tab has a log level selector:
+- **Normal**: Standard operation messages
+- **Verbose**: Detailed progress for each transaction
+- **Debug**: Raw QBXML requests/responses (for troubleshooting)

+Logs display the last 250 messages with automatic scrolling.

+### Cleanup & Archive

+The **Cleanup** tab (under Monitor Transactions) lets you:
+- **Archive Closed**: Mark paid transactions as archived
+- **Archive All**: Archive everything (including open transactions)
+- **Delete from QB**: Permanently remove archived transactions from QuickBooks
+- **Remove from Session**: Clear archived transactions from local session only

+Useful for cleaning up after extensive testing.

+## Troubleshooting

 ### "QuickBooks is not running" error